Teen Click it or Ticket urges buckling up to save a life

-A seat belt offers the best protection in a crash, but sadly, seat belt use remains low among teen drivers and passengers.
-In 2020, 46% (138 of 300) of teen drivers killed in vehicle crashes were not wearing a seat belt.
+Seat belts offer the best protection in a crash, but sadly seat belt use remains low among teen drivers and passengers.
+In 2021, 45% (144 of 318) of teens killed in vehicle crashes were not wearing seat belts.

-“We want to remind teens to take responsibility not only for themselves but also for those who are riding in their vehicle.
-Everyone must buckle up,” said TxDOT Executive Director Marc Williams.
-“One simple click of a seat belt can save a life.”
+“We want to remind teens to always buckle their seat belts.
+Everyone must buckle up: every rider, every ride,” said TxDOT Executive Director Marc Williams.
+“It takes only a few seconds to put on your seat belt, and those few seconds can save a life.”

-Teens will also be educated on Texas law which requires drivers and all passengers to wear a seat belt.
+Teens will also learn about the Texas law which requires drivers and all passengers to wear seat belts.
 Unbuckled drivers and passengers — even those in the back seat — can face fines and fees of up to $200.